ThrunGroup/BanditPAM_plusplus_experiments/README.md

 This will download all the data, run the experiments, save all the logfiles to `experiments/logs/`, save the plots in `experiments/figures/`, and print the results for the tables to the terminal.
 Note that running the experiments can take a very, very long time (over a week).
-For the paper, we ran the experiments on AWS using c5.4xlarge instances with 64GB of disk space.
+For the paper, we ran the experiments on AWS using multiple c5.4xlarge instances with 64GB of disk space.